grp06/curie-George-Pickett/README.md

 ## Setup

-First, we like you to setup a repository in [GitHub](https://github.com) for this exercise.
+First, we'd like you to setup a repository in [GitHub](https://github.com) for this exercise.
 If you do not have a GitHub account, please create one.
 The service is free and easy to use.
 If you do not have any experience using Git, please contact [Will Goto](mailto:will@humbledot.com).

 1. Create a new repository, name it `curie-[first name]-[last name]`.
 Do not include `[` or `]` in the name.
 2. Keep the repository public.
 3. Keep `Initialize this repository with a README` unchecked.
-4. On your computer's terminal `cd` into this directory named `curie`.
+4. On your computer's terminal `cd` into this directory (named `curie`).
-5. Follow the instructions in GitHub to upload this `curie` directory to the new created repository.
+5. Follow the instructions in GitHub to upload this directory to the newly created repository.
 It should look something like the following:

 ```
 git init